ChemicalRascal/Kafferton-Overview/README.md

 #### Current Version based on: Zirio-Syundai 5.2.0 (5.11.0424)

 ### Current Differences to Z-S 5.2.0 (5.11.0424)
+- Ship labels are all on one line, no forced linebreak messing up who-scrambled-who messages.
 - D-Scan Hunting presets have wrecks and biomasses.
 - PvE Basic presets have LCOs.
 - Brackets: All preset is maintained.